 What is CIRS?

-Mold is not something you want inside your house.
 Everyone gets sick living in a home with high levels of mold.
 Usually, that sickness includes symptoms like nasal congestion, eye irritation, respiratory difficulties (coughing, wheezing, etc.), persistent sneezing, skin irritation, and/or headaches.
+However, once you leave the environment your symptoms will go away.

-It’s this genetic mutation that differentiates mold illness from CIRS.
+It’s this genetic mutation that differentiates a mold allergy from CIRS.

-In those with the genetic mutation, mold morphs into another entity altogether.
-An entity that looks awfully similar to fibromyalgia.
+In those with the genetic mutation, mold morphs into CIRS.
+And CIRS is what links mold and fibromyalgia.

 CIRS prevents your body from removing the mycotoxins from your cells.
 As a result, your immune system continually attacks the mycotoxins, but you never get better.